neon1024/Motion-Detector-on-ESP32-with-PIR-sensor/README.md

 Title: Motion detector using ESP32 with PIR sensor

 Description: Motion detector using the ESP32 board with the HC-SR501 PIR sensor.
-Detects motion and displays a corresponding message.
+Detects motion and displays a corresponding message via mobile.
 Scans continuously and displays the real time detection status.
 I chose the ESP32 board because it has built in WiFi and Bluetooth capabilities.

 Components:
 Board: